Traveling around the world with credit card points

 The first time I booked a trip with points, I nearly pulled my hair out.
 That’s because I hadn’t bothered to familiarize myself with any of the award booking rules.
 I had never heard of backtracking, nor was I aware that partner availability isn’t always online.
 You may have to use third-party sites to search inventory and then call your loyalty program’s customer service line to book your ticket.
 It caused a lot of unnecessary stress that could have been avoided with a bit of advance research.

 If you’re in the process of planning your first trip on points, learning award program rules will save you a lot of hassle.
 Loyalty programs have rules that can make or break your ability to book that dream vacation.
 Some programs don’t allow one-way awards.
 Others don’t list all inventory online, impacting your ability to redeem points.
 A few programs only allow you to book round-trip tickets and allow multiple stopovers and open-jaws that can help you creatively open up award availability.

 Knowing the ins and outs of airline frequent flyer programs can make traveling with credit card points that much easier.

 Your travel window matters as much as your booking timeline.
 Many loyalty programs have blackout dates, which make securing award inventory tricky.
 Most airlines release award space 180 days out.
 Others do it closer to departure.

-Lufthansa is one of those airlines that will generally release first-class award space to partner carriers two weeks before departure.
-So if you’re logging on six months before your travel date to book your ticket, that won’t work in this scenario.
+Lufthansa is one of those airlines that will typically release first-class award space to partner carriers two weeks before departure.
+So, if you’re logging on six months before your travel date to book your ticket, that may not work in this scenario.

-Book your award ticket with these timeframes in mind and you’ll be more likely to find a ticket on your desired date.
+Book your award ticket with these timeframes in mind, and stay flexible; you’ll be more likely to find a ticket on your desired date.